zxjdzxb/zxjdzxb/README.md

 # _Hi there 👋, I'm zxjdzxb

 I love to talk on trending ⚡ technology ⚡, stay hungry stay foolish.
-I am a full stack developer, Keep learning and improving every day.
+I'm a new front-end developer, Keep learning and improving every day.

 ### 📫 How to reach me: